Studying in Australia

 Community behaviour in Australia is governed by a combination of formal laws and informal social customs.
 All people in Australia must obey the nation’s laws or face the possibility of criminal and civil prosecution.
 People are also expected to generally observe Australian social customs, habits and practices even though they are not normally legally binding.
 Australian laws are made by the Australian Commonwealth, state and territory parliaments.
 The police have the job of keeping peace and order in the community and to bring people they believe have broken the law before courts of law.

 People in their local communities and neighbourhoods also help each other in the event of trouble and report anything unusual or suspicious to the local police station.
-Australia has a national police force called the Australian Federal Police, which investigates crimes against federal laws including drug trafficking, illegal immigration, crimes against national security and crimes against the environment.
+Australia has a national police force called the Australian Federal Police (AFP), which investigates crimes against federal laws including drug trafficking, illegal immigration, crimes against national security and crimes against the environment.

 All states of Australia and the Northern Territory have their own police forces, which deal with crimes under state or territory laws.
-Policing in the Australian Capital Territory is undertaken by the Australian Federal Police.
+Policing in the Australian Capital Territory is undertaken by the AFP.
 Although police officers may arrest people and give evidence in court, they do not make the final decision on whether or not people are guilty of crimes.
 This is decided by the courts.
 Police and the community have good relations in Australia.
 You can report crimes and seek assistance from the police.
 If you are questioned by police, remain calm, be polite and cooperative.